The Atlanta Open Tennis Tournament is played annually on outdoor hard courts at the Atlantic Station in Georgia, United States.

 The tournament has been held since 2010 with Mardy Fish winning the inaugural singles competition and Scott Lipsky and Rajeev Ram winning the inaugural doubles competition.

-So far the singles tournament in Atlanta has been dominated by American tennis players with 9 of the 11 titles being won by Americans.
+So far the singles tournament in Atlanta has been dominated by American tennis players with nine of the eleven titles being won by Americans.

 |Tour Level:||ATP 250|